Establishing Good Relationships with Instructors

 How to Address Grade Concerns or Disagreements

-Specifically, if a student is planning to meet with an instructor to discuss a specific dispute or concern, Ecampus suggests: “To effectively confront your professor, you have to be polite.
+Specifically, if a student plans to meet with an instructor to discuss a specific dispute or concern, Ecampus suggests: “To effectively confront your professor, you must be polite.
 Use kind words to explain your situation and be aware of your tone of voice and body language.”
-To discuss concerns or disputes, students should plan to meet with an instructor during office hours, and once a student has addressed his/her issue, students should allow the instructor to speak and discuss his/her point of view.
+To discuss concerns or disputes, students should plan to meet with an instructor during office hours.
+Once a student has addressed his/her issue, students should allow the instructor to speak and discuss his/her point of view.

 When discussing a possible disagreement, “Try to gain a clear understanding of (the professor’s) stated reasons.
 Once the two of you understand each other, you can work together to come up with a solution.”
 In addition to being open to communication, Ecampus adds that students should allow “your professor know that you are willing to put forth the extra effort required.
 If you are convinced that the work you already submitted deserves a better grade, your professor may be open to the idea of getting feedback from another professor.
 Just be ready to improve upon your work if your professor's colleague agrees with the grade already given.”